aleph-im/aleph-docs/docs/tutorials/python/advanced.md

-# Tutorial: Advanced usage of Aleph-VM
+# Advanced Python program features

-## Aleph messages
+## Aleph.im messages

 The [aleph-client](https://github.com/aleph-im/aleph-client) library is pre-installed and pre-configured in the official Aleph-VM Python runtime.
 It is tweaked to work even